linwoodc3/TwitterSnake/README.md

   7. [OPTIONAL] From the top navigation bar, select **"6.Configure Security Group"**
   8. [OPTIONAL] In the security specifications, locate the *Source* column and change the selection to **My IP**
   9. Launch your new instance!
-  10. - [ ] TODO://Create security group and open necesarry ports, then attach to EC2 instance
+  10. - [ ] :exclamation: TODO://Create security group and open necesarry ports, then attach to EC2 instance :exclamation:

 Now, we will create the S3 (Simple Storage Solution) bucket to store our collected tweets.
 You'll need to navigate back to your Management Console [here](https://console.aws.amazon.com/console/home?region=us-east-1).
   1. Select **S3** from the **Storage & Content Deliver** section